gotoiot/service-django-rest-api/README.md

 ### Main features

-Below you can see the main characteristics of the project:
+Below you can see the main features of the project:

-* RESTful API fully explorable through the "Browsable API"
+* RESTful API fully explorable through the "Browsable API" and hyperlinks
-* API exploration using HyperLinks
-* Assisted navigation for all application flows
-* Assessment instances recovery
+* User registration, login, logout, password recovery, account activation
+* User email as a unique source of truth
 * Application administration panel
-* Usage documentation for each endpoint in the "Browsable API"
-* Configurable pagination for all endpoints
-* Info representation in different formats
-* Automatic score calculation
-* Obtaining the remaining assesment time after answer submition
-* Customized for Correlation One Browsable API
+* Customized Browsable API for each endpoint
-* Prevention that a taker has more than one active assessment
-* Prevention of sending incorrect questions and options
-* Prevention of restarting an active or terminated instance
-* Prevention of obtaining questions from a non-activated instance
-* Prevention of sending answers in a non-activated instance
 * Extensive usage documentation
-* Versioning of the assessment API
+* Configurable pagination

+The feature related to each application is included in the [Applications](#applications) section.

 ### Django Configuration